ebaek88/nike/README.md

 # Nike Clone Landing Page

-I have built a Nike clone webpage using React.js, Tailwind CSS, and Vite.
+I have built a responsive Nike clone webpage using React.js, Tailwind CSS, and Vite.

 I have deployed the webpage using Github Pages.